nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/ComputationalWorkflows/cwl_examples.md

 ```

 There are several possibilities to retrieve the output of a tool.
 Common options would be `File`, `File[]`, or `Directory`.
+Depending on your tool or script, the output varies.
+If your tool returns a fixed number of known files, you should specify them as `File`.
+If it has a variable number of
+files with a known extension, you should specify them as `File[]`.
+If it has a variable output structure, you should specify it as `Directory`.
-For usage in workflows and provenance tracking, it is recommended to use `File` as the output type.
+For usage in workflows and provenance tracking, if your tool or script allows it, it is recommended to use `File` as the output type.
 This way, several output files can be
 specified and used in the following workflow steps.

 ### With a docker container